Tumpsh/online-education-course/modules/revision_and_reflection/peer_reviews.md

 	* Groups are specifically expected to detail the discovery of the element, the abundance, and some select chemical properties
 	* Beyond this, the group should try to find at least one article or historical experiment relating to a property of their element which they find interesting

-<details><summary>Click here to reveal some suggestions!</summary>
+<details><summary style="color:blue">Click here to reveal some suggestions!</summary>
 <p>
 The activity seems engaging, and a good way to get students to internalize chemical properties and interesting features of the elements.
 It has good potential for social interaction and engagement due to the lighthearted nature and relevance to the course material.

 However, it may be beneficial to allow students to decide their own groups, depending on other features of the course.
-Additionaly, it would be helpful for students to define roles for students in the group, in order to ensure equal work gets done.
+Additionally, it would be helpful for students to define roles for students in the group, in order to ensure equal work gets done.
 Additionally, it may be helpful to provide specific directions or questions about the media the students choose.

 Finally, it may be helpful for the students to be given more opportunity to reflect on other groups' work via peer feedback or a more inter-group activity such as pairing elements together somehow.</p>
 </details>